UniHD-CEG/gpugraph500/README.md

 ## Troubleshooting

 - Problem: In the .out file of Slurm/ Sbatch execution I get the text:
 ```
 S=C=A=N: Abort: No SCOREP instrumentation found in target ../cpu_2d/g500
 ```

 - Solution:
-The instrumentation is activated for the runtime execution (i.e: the binary is being run prefixed with scalasca) Disable it with:
+The instrumentation is activated for the runtime execution (i.e: the binary is being run prefixed with scalasca).
+Disable it with:
 ```
 $ export G500_ENABLE_RUNTIME_SCALASCA=no
 ```